lpsinger/userguide/procedures/index.rst

    :maxdepth: 1
    :caption: Contents:

+   superevents
    searches
    classification

+The LIGO-Virgo Collaboration will be implementing :doc:`Superevents </procedures/superevents>` from the beginning of the third observing run.
+All alerts are sent corresponding to the superevent.

 Here, we described the sequence of the GW alert distributed the Gamma-ray Coordinates Network (:term:`GCN`) via notices and circulars (:doc:`Alert content </content>` and :doc:`Technical </tutorial/index>`).
-Alerts should contain all of the information that is useful for searching for a counterpart
+Alerts should contain all of the information that is useful for searching for a counterpart.

 Within minutes after GW trigger time: No human inspection!
 ----------------------------------------------------------